 My current research is organised around three streams:

-1) race and racism in knowledge production, especially academia and the media, with an ongoing research project on South African higher education and institutional and academics’ responses to the university student protests (with Ayanda Manqoyi, University of Cape Town, and Divine Fuh, CODESRIA);
+1) South African higher education and institutional and academics’ responses to the university student protests (with Ayanda Manqoyi, UC Davis, and Divine Fuh, CODESRIA);

 2) social and political forms of protest and unrest, and new social movements in southern and central Africa;

 3) mining and post-mining economies in southern and central Africa.

 While the African continent remains my main base and area of expertise, over time I have developed a global comparative perspective on systemic issues of contemporary capitalism.
 I follow closely the crisis of capitalism in Europe and North America, the rise of technocracy and austerity in the eurozone, and the political developments around welfare reform – I published commentary & analysis on Italy, Greece, Finland and the United States.